 Ritual, ecology and reverence: Nagamandala links faith with environmental stewardship

-Industrialist and philanthropist G Ramakrishna Achar has announced that a two-day Nagamandala ceremony will be held on the 19th and 20th at Gau Dhama in Muniyalu village of Hebri taluk, Udupi district.
+Industrialist and philanthropist G Ramakrishna Achar has announced that a two-day Nagamandala ceremony will be held on February 19-20 at Gau Dhama in Muniyalu village of Hebri taluk, Udupi district.
 The ritual is positioned both as a spiritual invocation and a symbolic pledge toward environmental protection, preceding his proposal to institute a farmers’ honour platform recognising agricultural labour and stewardship of the land.

 What is special about this event is that every ritual will be performed in the classical way with using natural pigments for alankaras, the event site will be lit up by traditional oil lamps and torches in a ‘Gau Dhama’ (cow farm).